Vietnam.vn - Nền tảng quảng bá Việt Nam

 Từ ruộng đồng đến sàn diễn thời trang- Ảnh 1.

-Ecosoi Representative
+Ecosoi representative

-Turning trash into natural clothing materials
+Transforming waste into natural clothing materials.

 Từ ruộng đồng đến sàn diễn thời trang- Ảnh 2.